-New York State Public Health Laws 2165 (measles) and 2167 (meningitis) require all students attending college to provide proof of immunity to measles, mumps and rubella, and to be informed of the risks of meningococcal meningitis and given the option of being immunized or declining immunization.
+New York State Public Health Laws 2165 (MMR) and 2167 (Meningitis) require all college students taking 6 or more credits to provide proof of immunity to measles, mumps and rubella, and to be informed of the risks of meningococcal meningitis and given the option of being immunized or declining immunization.

 - Students who were born prior to 1957 do not need to provide proof of immunity to measles, mumps and rubella.

-- Proof of a meningitis vaccine within the past 10 yrs, or a signed statement declining the meningitis vaccination
+- Proof of a meningitis vaccine within the past 10 years, or a signed statement declining the meningitis vaccination.

 - Complete the Meningococcal Meningitis Response Form.
 The form can be submitted online or printed and mailed/faxed to Student Central.

 Measles, Mumps and Rubella (MMR) information is part of your early childhood immunization record.
-If you are less than 24 years of age, your high school or primary school nurse's office may still retain your records.
+Your high school or primary school nurse's office may still retain your records.
 Students who have attended another college in New York State should contact the college health office of their previous college for immunization records.
 Schools are only required to maintain immunization records for 10 years after graduation.
 Immunization information may also be located through a personal physician, military immunization record, and immigration health record.
 A copy of your infant vaccination record book is acceptable if signed by a health practitioner.